On this page

 - The fund or retirement savings account is compliant with Australian super legislation

-- The fund is willing to accept superannuation guarantee payments from your employer.
+- The fund is willing to accept super guarantee payments from your employer.

 However, provided you’re eligible, you can choose another super fund by indicating your preference on the form.
 Before doing so, it’s important to compare your employer’s default fund with other funds you are interested in, especially if this is your first experience of superannuation.
 The super fund you nominate must be compliant with Australian super legislation.

-Whatever fund you choose, your employer must make four superannuation guarantee payments on your behalf each financial year, provided you remain employed with them and you earn gross pay of at least $450 per month.
+Whatever fund you choose, your employer must make four super guarantee payments on your behalf each financial year, provided you remain employed with them.
 The quarterly due dates for these employer super guarantee payments are:

 - 28 January